Minivera/go-lander/README.md

 its experimental and passion project nature.
 Our goal is not to become the next replacement for React, but rather to offer something people can experiment with.

-## Why use GO-Lander
+## Why use Lander

 You _shouldn't_, it's far too unstable and buggy in its current state.
-But if you decide to use GO-Lander, the library has a few things to offer:
+But if you decide to use Lander, the library has a few things to offer:

 1. **Lightweight**.
 It is intended to have the lightest footprint possible in your application, the APIs